 Allocate dedicated teams and captains to specified functions.
 For example, dedicate one team exclusively to breakfast service, another to lunch, a third to evening functions.
 Additionally, divide morning and afternoon break teams among beverages and food replenishment.
 And dedicate senior staff to ancillary food service programs, such as executive, crew and speaker rooms as well as various lounges, breaking the shifts into morning and afternoon/evening teams.

-As for back of the house staffing, for one convention, kitchen and scullery staff worked around the clock for four days straight with lingering work spilling into the ensuing two weeks.
+As for the back of the house staffing, for one convention, kitchen and scullery staff worked around the clock for four days straight with lingering work spilling into the ensuing two weeks.
 On the pastry side, hundreds of cakes and assorted desserts were baked starting three weeks prior.
-Make sure to have contingency plans in place for any last minute changes, including room set up and attendance spikes.
+Make sure to have contingency plans in place for any last-minute changes, including room set up and attendance spikes.
 Elevated attendance to just one evening event could have significant and potential negative impacts.

-Combining a strong partnership, collaboration, effective communication, flexibility, and precision in both catering and event management is necessary in executing a program that sets new standards.
+Combining a strong partnership, collaboration, effective communication, flexibility, and precision in both catering and event management is necessary for executing a program that sets new standards.
 And doing so raises the bar — and leaves a lasting impression: your signature — on serving the masses in style.